allcommerce/bc-mooncat-docs/docs/index.md

-# Kansha BigCommerce Theme User Guide
+# Mooncat BigCommerce Theme User Guide

 This theme is developed and supported by [Papathemes](https://papathemes.com)